 A critical link exists between Marketing’s designation as a CoE and the presence of a Marketing Operations (Marketing Ops) function.
 At its most fundamental level, a CoE works to create world-class standards and models that drive and achieve business results, encourage innovation, and leverage proven techniques and methodologies.

 For BIC marketers, these processes, systems, tools, and skills are necessary to link Marketing to business outcomes.
-Improving the agility and excellence of these processes exist within the Marketing Ops function.
+Improving the agility and excellence of these processes exists within the Marketing Ops function.
 It is their responsibility to track and report results in order to improve and prove marketing’s value.

 In short, Marketing Ops helps run the Marketing function as a fully accountable business by building the processes and managing the systems.
 The Marketing Ops function enables marketing to leverage two key capabilities necessary for a CoE’s success: process and technology.